sangamanathpuncham/Openlane/README.md

 ![image](https://github.com/sangamanathpuncham/Openlane/assets/132802184/0c8608e9-f54b-495a-a91c-ab0856e2cc70)

-Chip-floor Planning:
+1)Chip-floor Planning:
 ----
-1)Defining the hieght and width of the core
+Defining the hieght and width of the core
 ----

 ![image](https://github.com/sangamanathpuncham/Openlane/assets/132802184/f2bbf23c-fa27-4709-b6dd-d4dcc8c7e13c)

-2)Define the location of prepalce cells:
+Define the location of prepalce cells:
 ----

 *Some cells in the design are repeatedly using so we need fix the location so PNR tool will not optimize or not alert the location